 For outdoor enthusiasts, Canada is a gift that keeps on giving, and you will have lots of opportunities to make the most this during your placement.
 Hikers can explore snow-capped mountains and even sample a stretch of the vast Appalachian Trial, while fans of water sports might choose to spend a day kayaking down the South Nahanni River.
 If winter sports are more your cup of tea, why not spend your free time during holidays snowboarding in Whistler or ice-skating on Ottawa’s Rideau Canal?
 Aside from these activities, Canada is renowned for having a calendar packed full of exciting festivals all year round.

 From Okanagan’s ice wine festival in January and Regina’s powwow in March, to Montreal’s jazz fest in June and Toronto’s film festival in September, you’ll have lots of excuses to travel around Canada during your stay.

-Lattitude Global Volunteering fee for UK nationals: All departures: £2,500 (contact us for fees for other nationalities)
+Lattitude Global Volunteering fees for UK nationals All departures:

 As part of the placement the following is provided: